AirBaltic: Development since 2010

+In March 2025, airBaltic announced that it would resume flights to Ukraine once the country's airspace is reopened.

+On 7 April 2025, Martin Gauss was ousted as CEO due to a lack of trust from the Latvian government.
+Taking over as interim CEO is former COO Pauls Cālītis, who started his career at Air Baltic 30 years ago, also as a pilot.
+On 19 August 2025, airBaltic announced that Finnish Erno Hildén will assume the position of CEO on 1 December 2025.
+Hildén has previous experience at Finnair and SAS.

 Corporate affairs

 The current head office at Riga Airport opened in 2016.

 Ownership

-airBaltic is a joint-stock company, with current shareholders (as of January 2022):
+airBaltic is a joint-stock company, with current shareholders (as of December 2023):

-Business trends
+Financials

-The airline's full accounts have not always been published regularly; figures disclosed by AirBaltic via various publications are shown below (for years ending 31 December):
+The airline's full accounts have not always been published regularly; figures disclosed by airBaltic via various publications are shown below (for years ending 31 December):

 Destinations

-airBaltic operates direct year-round and seasonal short-haul flights from Riga, Tallinn and Vilnius, mostly to metropolitan and leisure destinations within Europe.
-Though they do not operate long-haul flights, they codeshare with partners in all three airline alliances to allow through-ticketed long-haul flights.
+airBaltic operates direct year-round and seasonal short-haul flights from Riga, Tallinn and Vilnius, mostly to metropolitan and leisure destinations within Europe and Middle East. airBaltic does not operate long-haul flights, but has code shares with partners with two airlines, Finnair and Lufthansa, to allow through-ticketed long-haul flights.

+Here is the full list of destinations to which airBaltic flies:

 Codeshare agreements

-airBaltic has codeshare agreements with the following airlines:
+airBaltic maintains codeshare agreements with the following airlines: